 You also need to be familiar with basic network engineering (routing, switching, SNMP, Cisco CLI configuration).

-The community forum is a web forum where students can interact including posting code, asking questions, code review, and recommendations on general Python resources.
-Both the Plus and Certification Packages will provide you with access to the community forum for the duration of the course.
+The community forum is a web forum where students can interact, post code, ask questions, and make recommendations on general Python resources.
+Students that purchase either the Plus or the Premium Package will have access to the community forum for the duration of the course.

 If you are not satisfied with the course, there is a 30-day money back guarantee (from the start of the course).
 No questions asked.